Skip to content

 ritual init-site --upgrade

-If the current Ritual build is older than the version recorded in ritual-site.json, the command warns you and exits without making changes:
+If the current Ritual build is older than the version recorded in the site config, the command warns you and exits without making changes:

 Warning: The current Ritual build (0.1.0) is older than the version last used